Julie Delpy: Writing and directing

-In 2011 she wrote and directed Le Skylab, which received a theatrical release in France but failed to find distribution in the U.S. In 2012 she released 2 Days in New York, a sequel to her 2007 film 2 Days in Paris, starring Delpy and actor Chris Rock in a role she said she wrote specifically for him.
-In 2013, she reunited with Richard Linklater and Ethan Hawke to write Before Midnight, the sequel to Before Sunrise and Before Sunset.
-She again starred with Hawke, and the film premiered at the 2013 Sundance Film Festival.
-It screened out of competition at the Berlin International Film Festival and was released in May 2013.
-Delpy, Linklater and Hawke were later nominated for a Best Adapted Screenplay at the Academy Awards.
-Responding to criticism of the film's nudity, Delpy said in interview with GQ Magazine:
+Delpy made her feature length directorial debut in 2002 with Looking for Jimmy, which she also wrote, produced, and starred in.
+In 2007, she directed, wrote, edited and co-produced 2 Days in Paris, co-starring Adam Goldberg.
+It also features Delpy's real-life parents, Marie Pillet and Albert Delpy, as her character's parents.
+In 2009, Delpy starred in The Countess as the title character Elizabeth Báthory.
+Her third film as a director, it also starred Daniel Brühl and William Hurt.
+In 2011, she wrote and directed Skylab, which received a theatrical release in France but failed to find distribution in the U.S. In 2012, she released 2 Days in New York, a sequel to her 2007 film 2 Days in Paris, starring Delpy and actor Chris Rock in a role she said she wrote specifically for him.

+In 2013, she reunited with Linklater and Hawke to write Before Midnight, the sequel to Before Sunrise and Before Sunset.
+The film premiered at the 2013 Sundance Film Festival.
+It also screened out of competition at the 63rd Berlin International Film Festival and was released in May 2013.
+Delpy, Linklater and Hawke were later nominated for Best Adapted Screenplay at the Academy Awards.
+Responding to criticism of the film's nudity, Delpy said in interview with GQ:

-Some people were like, 'It's not feminist.
-You're showing your tits and he's not showing his ass.'
+Some people were like, "It's not feminist.
+You're showing your tits and he's not showing his ass."
 [But] isn't it the people who are hiding women behind layers of clothes who are the misogynists?
-I'm a real person, so it's a statement to say, 'Alright, I'm a forty year-old woman, and this is what you get with no plastic surgery.'
+I'm a real person, so it's a statement to say, "Alright, I'm a forty-year-old woman, and this is what you get with no plastic surgery."

-Lolo was Delpy's second French-language feature film, and the first she'd directed since 2 Days in New York.
+Lolo was Delpy's second French-language feature film, and the first she had directed since 2 Days in New York.
 She was also slated to write and direct the HBO movie Cancer Vixen, starring Cate Blanchett as Marisa Acocella Marchetto, a cartoonist for The New Yorker who is diagnosed with cancer.
 The project has yet to materialize as of 2020.
 In early 2014, Delpy announced her next writing-directing project would be A Dazzling Display of Splendor and focus on a family of vaudeville performers.
 It has also failed to enter production as of 2020.

-Delpy courted controversy in 2016 when the Oscar nominations included no Black honorees.
+Delpy courted controversy in 2016 when the Oscar nominations included no black honorees.
 "Two years ago, I said something about the Academy being very white male, which is the reality, and I was slashed to pieces by the media ...
 It's funny—women can't talk.
 I sometimes wish I were African-American because people don't bash them afterward."
 She later apologized for the comment.

+In May 2026, she is the patron of the sixth edition of the San Diego French Film Festival with a focus of women voices.
+She presented the film Meet the Barbarians.